pnnl/deimos/docs/source/project_info/contributing.rst

 Please report bugs `here <https://github.com/pnnl/deimos/issues>`_.
 When reporting, please include:

-* Your operating system and version.
+* Your operating system and version
 * The version(s) of the package dependency (or dependencies) that produce the bug
 * Detailed steps to reproduce the bug
 * Any details about your local setup that might be helpful in troubleshooting